Updated: Jul 5

 There's been a lot of excitement in technology over the last few years with a future that seems dreamlike with real-life implications to come.
-Since Mark Zuckerberg announced back in October of 2021, the Metaverse is a integrative virtual reality that allows users to feel present in a completely digitized world.
+Since Mark Zuckerberg announced back in October of 2021, the Metaverse is an integrative virtual reality that allows users to feel present in a completely digitized world.

 Since then, a lot of the current conversation of technological trends has led to the discussion of what the next phase of the internet will look like.
-The internet being part of the Web 3.0 world.
+The internet is part of the Web 3.0 world.

 What Is Web 3.0?

 Web 2.0 in the 2000s was when a lot of tech companies like Google, Meta (formerly Facebook), Apple, Amazon, Netflix, & many others were able to dig into the blue ocean of being consumers a more interactive, visual, & personal online experience.
-Those are some of the biggest companies in the world; but when consumer data is commoditized & sold to the highest bidding advertiser, a lot of scrutiny over privacy can unfold.
+Those are some of the biggest companies in the world; but when consumer data is commoditized & sold to the highest-bidding advertiser, a lot of scrutiny over privacy can unfold.

 The idea behind Web 3.0 is to create a new internet that will provide an open and decentralized platform for computing & online interactions.
 This will allow people to take control of their digital lives and make their own decisions without third-party companies butting in & affecting how people live their lives.